ibm-cloud-docs/databases-for-postgresql/learn-pricing.md

 A {{site.data.keyword.databases-for-postgresql}} Standard plan deploys as one highly available PostgreSQL cluster with two data members, with your data replicated on both members.
 The Standard plan is priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-postgresql}} deployments have a minimum of 5 GB of disk and 1 GB of RAM per data member.

-Templates are provided for ease of use and provide balanced resource allocations appropriate for general purpose workloads.
-The **Custom** tab can be used to configure Disk, RAM, and vCPU, as desired.

 ## Cost Breakdown

 **Disk storage per data member** - gigabytes of disk that are allocated to a {{site.data.keyword.databases-for-postgresql}} data member, or the size of your data.